inventree/inventree-docs/docs/start/docker_prod.md

 ```

 !!! info "User"
-    If you have changed the `POSTGRES_USER` variable in the compose file, replace `pguser` with the different user.
+    If you have changed the `POSTGRES_USER` variable in the compose file, replace `pguser` with the different username.

 You will be prompted to enter the database user password (default="pgpassword", unless altered in the compose file).